cicada-lang/chimera/docs/diary/2023-01-10-expression-as-statement.md

 Having no preserved keywords and being not ambiguous, are more important than the ease of not having to write `;` or `compute`.

+- Solution 3: only allow function application expression as statement.

+Solution 3 is the best solution.